Jesu Juva

 Paul was used in such an amazing way to bring the story of Jesus to Turkey.
 His ministry reached Epaphras, who continued the mission when Paul went back to Rome.
 When you read the letters of Colossians, Ephesians and Galatians you are reading about cities in present day Turkey.
 Many Gentile churches were formed there.

-Take a look at this link on the status of Christianity in Turkey today.
-Look at the numbers of possible believers today.
-Though the numbers are miniscule, the Church still stands.
-Doesn’t this produce a fire in you as a fellow believer.
+There are still believers in Turkey today.
+Though the numbers are minuscule, the Church still stands.
+Doesn’t this produce a fire in you as a fellow believer?
 You live in relative safety.
 We do not face persecution like the believers in Turkey face.
 That ought to make us eager to share the Gospel in the relative safety of our world.

 Epaphras wanted more of his countrymen to know the Lord that he loved.
 The verse below tells us that one of the attributes of Epaphras was his commitment to prayer.

-Colossians 4:12-13 Epaphras, who is one of you, a servant of Christ, salutes you, always striving for you in his prayers, that you may stand perfect and complete in all the will of God.
-For I testify about him that he has great zeal for you, and for those in Laodicea, and for those in Hierapolis.
-(WEB)
+Epaphras, who is one of your own, a bond-servant of Christ Jesus, sends you his greetings, always striving earnestly for you in his prayers, that you may stand mature and fully assured in all the will of God.
+For I testify for him that he has a deep concern for you and for those who are in Laodicea and Hierapolis..
+(NASB)

-The last thing that we hear about Epaphras was that he was imprisoned in Rome with Paul, at least for a short time.
-There are historical accounts of his martyrdom.
-However, though that is a distinct possibility, this is never mentioned in scripture.
-The only important thing to know is the loving, saving grace of the Lord Jesus reaches the least likely of us.
-When we give our lives to the Savior we should be committed to serve Him every day.
+Epaphras was imprisoned in Rome with Paul for a time, and while historical accounts mention his martyrdom, it is not referenced in scripture.
+The key takeaway is that the loving grace of the Lord Jesus reaches even the least likely of us.
+When we surrender to the Savior, we must commit to serving Him daily.

-Philemon 1:23 Epaphras, my fellow prisoner in Christ Jesus, greets you, (WEB)
+Epaphras, my fellow prisoner in Christ Jesus, greets you, Philemon 1:23 (NASB)

 If we can’t serve on a mission field or in the role of pastoral ministry, we can certainly commit to prayer for this lost and broken world.
 We can tell the people in our families and neighborhoods the story of Jesus.